My primary research is in the area of abstract

 settled a conjecture involving autonomous agents

 moving on a graph.
-At Denison, I supervised an undergraduate research
+I have supervised undergraduate research

 I have begun to dabble in statistics, with two papers so far